zeeguu-ecosystem/Zeeguu-Reader/doc/manual/usage/build_and_run.md

 ### Heroku
 There are many methods and services that allow you to launch Zeeguu UMR on a non-local network, but we chose for the [Heroku Cloud Platform](https://www.heroku.com).
 It provides a basic free hosting plan that is good enough for development build publishing.
 In their implementation, you can simply push your code-base to your server-associated repository, and it will be build and executed there automatically.

 If you intend to deploy on this platform as well, the repository has the required *Procfile* already included.
-In short: it simply launches `zeeguu_umr.py` with [gunicorn](http://gunicorn.org).
+In short: it simply runs `dev_launch.py`.